 Sexual acts depicting misogyny, violence, incest, etc. are easily accessible online and kids are being exposed to them at increasingly younger ages.
-Senator Julie Miville-Dechêne has introduced Bill S-210 to require pornography sites to verify their consumers are adults.
+Senator Julie Miville-Dechêne has introduced Bill S-210 to require sites to verify that users are adults before accessing pornographic content.
 This is an important step in preventing the wide range of harms linked with youth exposure to pornography.

 Ask your MP to support Bill S-210!